Blog/Testimonials·8 min read

 14. Hiver

 Hiver is an AI-driven customer service tool that works directly within Gmail.
-It allows organizations to run their shared inboxes from within their email account (support@, info@).
+Organizations run shared inboxes (support@, info@) within Gmail, with email assignments, labels, collision avoidance, and automation.

 Hiver testimonial page example